patrickodacre/sdl2-odin-examples/README.md

 Each folder contains all files needed to run that particular example.

-To compile and run each example simply navigate into that folder using your favorite terminal and run the following:
+To compile and run each example simply navigate into that folder using your favorite terminal and type `odin run .`

-`odin run .`

 ## About Handmade Games